 What does SORN mean?

-You also don’t need to tax your vehicle (officially known as vehicle excise duty or VED) or have an up-to-date MOT certificate.
+Once your car has been declared off-road you don’t have to pay car insurance, tax it (officially known as vehicle excise duty or VED), or have an up-to-date MOT certificate.

-This means you’ll have to make sure your car is kept on private property – in a driveway or a garage, for example.
+However, you have to make sure your car is kept on private property – in a driveway or garage, for example.

-You can’t park it on a public street.
+You can’t park it on a public street, nor can you drive it

-But there are many other reasons to apply for a SORN.
+But global pandemics aside, there are many other reasons to apply for a SORN.

 How to SORN a car